Where can I find definitions for ‘shall’, ‘must’, ‘should’ and ‘may’, as used in the Agency’s rulemaking publications?

 What does cover regulation mean?

-Implementing rules are Commission Regulations.
-They are usually composed of a short introductory regulation, colloquially known as ‘cover regulation’, and Annexes thereto, containing the technical requirements for implementation.
-In the EASA system, these Annexes are usually called Parts (e.g. Part-21 is an Annex to Regulation 1702/2003).
+Implementing rules are Commission regulations.
+A regulation is usually composed of a short introductory regulation, colloquially known as ‘cover regulation’, and Annexes thereto, containing the technical requirements for implementation.
+In the EASA system, these Annexes are usually called Parts (e.g. Part-21 is an annex to Regulation 1702/2003; Part-ORO is an annex to Regulation (EU) No 965/2012).

-The ‘cover’ regulation is usually short (3-4 pages) and it includes:
+The ‘cover’ regulation is usually short (a few pages) and it includes:

 - A description of the objective and scope of the regulation;